sujaldev/LaTeXHub/README.md

 </VirtualHost>
 ```

+### Per repository

+Steps in this section are to be repeated for every repository you want to auto compile.

 * Set up a webhook for push events in your latex repository by going to https://github.com/USER/REPO/settings/hooks
     * set the URL in the following format: https://pdf.example.com/webhook/USER/REPO
     * set the secret same as the one you set in your docker-compose.yaml